 By Bobby Owsinski • June 6, 2014 This article is provided by Bobby Owsinski.
 Things happen in the course of a recording session.
 Knobs get turned, switches get flipped, plugins are bypassed and then forgotten about later, which can result in something sounding not quite right.
 A big problem when recording drums is phase cancellation because there are so many mics normally used.
 Here’s an excerpt from the 3rd edition of The Recording Engineer’s Handbook that will show you a foolproof way of avoiding electronic phase cancellation on your kit. —————————————————- One of the things that you’ll see frequently throughout this book are references to a phenomena known as “phase cancellation.”
 One of the most overlooked aspects of recording is how microphones interact with each other, both acoustically and electrically.
 The reason why this is a concern is that it only takes a single out-of-phase mic to destroy the sound of a multi-miked instrument like a drum kit, and if not corrected, the sound may never be able to be fixed.
 There are two types of phase cancellation; electronic and acoustic.
 Most of the phase problems are acoustic in nature, but there’s also an instance of electronic phase cancellation that you should know about as well.
 Keep in mind that this has nothing to do with mic placement as it’s strictly an electronic problem that never shows up until multiple mics are used.
 Electronic phase problems are almost always caused by a cable in the studio (usually a mic cable) that’s been mis-wired during an install, repaired incorrectly, or originally wired incorrectly from the factory (which is rare).
 The polarity check is used mainly to be sure that all mics are pushing and pulling the same way and to check for mis-wired cables, which happen more than you’d think even in some of the best facilities in the world.
 Checking The Polarity Checking microphone polarity should be one of the first things that an engineer does after all the mics are wired up and tested, especially if you’re working in an unfamiliar studio.
 This is especially true before a tracking session where a lot of mics will be used, since having just one mic out of phase can cause an uncorrectable sonic problem that will most likely haunt that recording forever.
 A session that is in-phase will sound bigger and punchier while just one out-of-phase mic can make the entire mix sound tiny and weak.
 For this test we’ll be using the phase switch on the mic preamp, DAW interface or console, since it’s really a polarity switch that changes the phase by 180 degrees at all frequencies by swapping pins 2 and 3 of a balanced microphone line.
 Here’s the test: 1.
 After the mics are set up, wired and checked, but not necessarily placed, pick one mic that can be easily moved.
 This can be a scratch vocal mic, a hat mic, or a guitar mic; it doesn’t matter as long as it works, sounds good to begin with (meaning that it’s not defective) and can move next to the farthest mic used in the session.
 This mic will become our “gold standard.”
 2. With the gold standard mic in hand, move it next to the kick drum mic (or any other mic that you wish to test for that matter).
 Place both mics together so the capsules touch and speak into them from about a foot away (the distance isn’t critical – see the figure on the left).
 3. Bring up the faders on both mics so the audio level (not the fader position) is equal on both.
 You can check this by making sure that the level meters read the same.
 4. Flip the phase of the mic under test (in this case, the kick mic) and choose the position that gives you the most low end.
 5. Repeat with all the other mics used on the session.
 Remember, you’re not flipping the phase of the gold standard mic; only the one that you’re testing.
 Bobby Owsinski is an author, producer, music industry veteran and technical consultant who has written numerous books covering all aspects of audio recording.
 For more information be sure to check out his website and blog.
 And go here for more info and to acquire a copy of the 3rd edition of The Recording Engineer’s Handbook.
 About Bobby Bobby Owsinski Music Industry Veteran and Technical Consultant Bobby Owsinski is an author, producer, music industry veteran and technical consultant who has written numerous books covering all aspects of audio recording.
-For more information and to acquire a copy of The Recording Engineer’s Handbook be sure to check out his website.
-Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Best Practices Bobby Owsinski Drums Engineer Instruments Microphone World Microphones Recording Techniques · all topics Subscribe to Live Sound International Live Sound International brings you information on a wide range of pro audio topics.
-Stay up-to-date, get expert tips, industry news, new products and technologies delivered.
-Discover how to make smart use of today’s sound technology, Subscribe Today!
+To read more from Bobby, and to acquire copies of his outstanding books such as The Recording Engineer’s Handbook, be sure to check out his website at www.bobbyowsinski.com. http://www.bobbyowsinski.com/ Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Best Practices Bobby Owsinski Drums Engineer Instruments Microphone World Microphones Recording Techniques · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.